Asparagus is a hardy perennial that dies off in the winter and starts to sprout again in the spring.

 Spots with an orange tip in the leaf, later red-brown warts on the stems: asparagus rust (Puccinia asparagi).

-Reddish-brown spots at the base of the stems followed by rotted off roots; Fusarium crown and root rot (Fusarium oxysporum).
+Reddish-brown spots at the base of the stems followed by rotted off roots; Fusarium wilt (Fusarium oxysporum).

 The tops of the young shoots die off: lack of moisture.
 Because asparagus roots superficially and light soils do not retain water well, a lack of moisture develops relatively quickly.